geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-05/meeting-transcript.md

 Yeah, so we've got to just focus on speed.

 ##### **Nimlgen** [[00:06:44](https://www.youtube.com/watch?v=Xy3VCX7mi0o&t=404)]
-Yeah, and actually, for NV, we still...
+Yeah, and actually, for NV, we still..
 We don't support 5090 for NV backend.
 So do we want to support them before the launch?

 ##### **Geohot** [[00:07:00](https://www.youtube.com/watch?v=Xy3VCX7mi0o&t=420)]
-I think we're not in a huge...
-Oh, wait, we don't even support it in the...
+I think we're not in a huge..
+Oh, wait, we don't even support it in the..
 Yeah.
-I think...
+I think..
 Yeah, yeah, we should do it.
 We should do it.
 It's not gonna get any easier, is it?